aws-observability/aws-otel-collector/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you saw instead.

 **Environment**
 Describe any aspect of your environment relevant to the problem.
+If this is related to a deployment of the ADOT Collector please provide your config file.

 **Additional context**
 Add any other context about the problem here.